scrapinghub/scrapy-poet/docs/advanced.rst

     (probably because meow is a requirement),
     it wouldn't be okay to pass it an Animal instance.

+    The same happens with Response and TextResponse.
-    Our Injection Middleware makes no distinction between Responses and TextResponses, so you need to validate the response type by yourself.
+    Our Injection Middleware makes no distinction between those classes, so you need to validate the response type by yourself.
     Example: